Syria uses familiar tactic in rebel Idlib: Bombing civilians

 Physicians for Human Rights has said the war in Syria has seen the most widespread and systematic assault on health care documented in the world to date.
 It has counted at least 566 attacks on health facilities since the start of the war, mostly by government forces or their allies.

-The strike on the house of Abdurrahim’s neighbors, the Qasheet family, was part of a major barrage that rained down on residential areas on the town of Maarat Numan, destroying six houses in a single day.
+The strike on the house of Abdurrahim’s neighbors, the Qasheet family, was part of a major barrage that rained down on residential areas on the town of Maarat al-Numan, destroying six houses in a single day.

 Dust was still in the air when the team of first responders known as the White Helmets arrived, said Obada Zakra, a leader of the team.
 They first focused on survivors in a nearby house while neighbors worked to dig out the Qasheets’ two-story home.
 The father, mother and one son emerged alive though a gap in the debris.
 Another son was pulled out hours later, bloodied but alive.